mlazag/sphinx-ai-assistant/README.md

 That's it!
 The AI Assistant button will now appear on every page:
 - Main button: Copy page as Markdown
-- Dropdown: Copy page, Ask Claude, Ask ChatGPT
+- Dropdown: Copy page, View as Markdown, Ask Claude, Ask ChatGPT

 ### Configuration